 Estimates of the global burden of inguinal hernia are rough at best.
-Yang and others (2011) calculated that 58.7 million disability-adjusted life years (DALYs) would be averted by repair of all adult hernias in Sub-Saharan Africa.
-This figure is more than double the estimates of the total surgical disease burden for Sub-Saharan Africa calculated by Debas and others (2006).
-The discrepancy could be caused either by a previous underestimation of the burden of surgical disease or, more likely, by different methods used to calculate surgical DALYs.
-A standard metric for measuring the surgical burden of disease is urgently needed to accurately identify global surgical priorities and guide resource allocation and advocacy efforts.
+Yang and colleagues estimated that 58.7 million Disability-Adjusted Life Years (DALYs) would be averted by repair of all adult hernias in Sub-Saharan Africa (Yang and others 2011).
+This figure is more than double the estimates of the total surgical disease burden for Africa calculated by Debas and colleagues (Debas and others 2006).
+The discrepancy could be caused by either a previous underestimation of the burden of surgical disease or, more likely, by different methods employed to calculate surgical DALYs.
+A standard metric to measure the surgical burden of disease is urgently needed to accurately identify global surgical priorities and guide resource allocation and advocacy efforts.

-In the 2010 Global Burden of Disease study (referred to as GBD 2010), Murray and others (2012) found that 11 DALYs per 100,000 population per year were attributable to groin hernia worldwide.
-This figure is less than their estimates for non-life-threatening conditions like premenstrual syndrome (18 DALYs per 100,000 population) and scabies (23 per 100,000 population).
-We believe that GBD 2010 underestimated the disease burden of groin hernia, and we present our estimates of inguinal hernia epidemiology and global disease burden.
+In the 2010 Global Burden of Disease Study (GBD 2010), Murray and colleagues found that 11 DALYs per 100,000 population per year were attributable to groin hernia worldwide.
+This figure is less than their estimates for non-life-threatening conditions like premenstrual syndrome (18 DALYs per 100,000 population) and scabies (23 per 100,000 population) (Murray and others 2012).
+We believe that the disease burden of groin hernia has been underestimated in the GBD 2010 study.
+Following, we present our estimates of inguinal hernia epidemiology and global disease burden.

-To test our hypothesis, we recalculated the DALYs attributable to inguinal hernia using the method described by Beard, Oresanya, Akoko, and others (2013).
-We adjusted the NHANES incidence figures to the population age structures of the six World Health
+In order to test our hypothesis, we recalculated the DALYs attributable to groin hernia using the method described by Beard and colleagues (Beard and colleagues, unpublished data).
+We adjusted the NHANES incidence figures to the population age structures of the six World Health Organization (WHO) regions (U.S. Census).
+We then calculated incidence and prevalence accordingly.
+Deaths were estimated by using

-Organization (WHO) regions.1 We then calculated incidence and prevalence accordingly.
-Deaths were estimated by using Neuhauser's figure of 0.0037 probability of hernia accident per year, along with our own estimates of death from hernia complications in the various WHO regions (Neuhauser 1977).
+Neuhauser's figure of 0.0037 probability of hernia accident per year, along with our own estimates of death from hernia complications in the various WHO regions (Neuhauser 1977).

-For our DALY calculation, we assumed that hernia patients in the Sub-Saharan African region present for surgical treatment at an average age of 45 years, whereas patients in other regions present at an older age (60 years in North and South America, the Eastern Mediterranean, Southeast Asia, and the Western Pacific; 70 years in Europe) (Mabula and Chalya 2012; Nilsson and others 2007).
-We used the GBD 2010 inguinal hernia disability weight of 0.012 to calculate years of life lost due to disability.
+For our DALY calculation, we assumed that hernia patients in the African region present for surgical treatment at an average age of 45 years, while patients in other regions present at an older age (60 years in North and South America, the Eastern Mediterranean, Southeast Asia, and the Western Pacific; 70 years in Europe) (Mabula and Chalya 2012; Nilsson and others 2007).
+We used the GBD 2010 inguinal hernia disability weight of 0.012 to calculate years of life lost due to disability (YLL).

-The results of our epidemiologic analysis are presented in table 9.1.
-We estimate that inguinal hernia prevalence in the general population ranges from 4.06 percent in Europe to 6.05 percent in the Western Pacific.
+The results of our epidemiologic analysis are presented in table .1.
+We estimated that inguinal hernia prevalence ranges from 4.06 percent in Europe to 6.05 percent in the Western Pacific.
 Prevalence differences across regions are likely to be caused by variations in population age structure, access to surgical care, and risk of death from hernia accident.
-We estimate a global inguinal hernia prevalence of 5.85 percent, meaning that about 223 million people globally have hernias.
+We estimated a global inguinal hernia prevalence of 5.85 percent, meaning that about 223 million people globally have hernias.
 The global mortality from inguinal hernia is significant; according to our calculations, nearly 44,000 people die from hernia each year.